 - Testing the waters.
-Some sellers put their property on the market as a FSBO just to see if anyone bites.
+Some sellers put their property on the market as an FSBO just to see if anyone bites.
 There is a far greater chance that you could encounter a homeowner who is not serious about selling.
-So you could be wasting your time and effort.
+So, you could be wasting your time and effort.

 - Above-market price.
 FSBO owners have been known to price their property according to potentially unreliable information, such as figures that are found on websites such as Zillow.
 As a result, the seller may not be wholly informed about what constitutes a fair price.
 Many homeowners are less inclined to negotiate, as they don’t have a licensed real estate professional on-hand to say, “This is a fair offer and it’s probably the best offer that you’ll receive with the current market conditions.”

 - Price sticklers.
 Some FSBOs are priced at what the seller needs out of the house, not what it is actually worth.
 They need to squeeze every penny out of the deal and that’s why they didn’t hire a real estate agent.
 In this situation, you can expect that the seller will be far less willing to accept a lower offer.

 - Emotional investment.
 Often, the individual who sells their home as an FSBO has some very powerful emotions at stake in the deal.
 Perhaps they raised a family in the home or are otherwise reluctant to leave, but the financials or circumstances are forcing the sale.
 If this type of situation arises, you’ll need to tread carefully when communicating with the homeowner.

 - Lack of disclosure.
 Whether by intent or lack of understanding, some FSBO homeowners do not fully disclose property deficiencies as required by law.
 Subsequently, you’ll need to be extra careful.
 It’s crucial that you perform due diligence to discover issues such as lead paint or high radon levels on your own.